gisjedi/docker-registry-mirror/README.md

 * A registry image configured for mirroring
 * A haProxy image configured to proxy the registry mirror

 This setup exploits the Docker default to trust a localhost registry without any daemon configuration.
-We can deploy an internal registry mirror painleslly in a DC/OS cluster as follows:
+We can deploy an internal registry mirror painlessly in a DC/OS cluster as follows:

 registry-mirror: